slallemand/Domoticz-Pi-hole-Plugin/README.md

 * Run: ```git clone https://github.com/Xorfor/Domoticz-Pi-hole-Plugin.git```
 * Restart Domoticz.

 In the web UI, navigate to the Hardware page.
-In the hardware dropdown there will be an entry called "Pi-hole".
+In the hardware dropdown there will be an entry called "Pi-hole summary".

 ## Updating
 To update: